-The only substance stored on site controlled under Seveso/COMAH will be diesel for the emergency generators.
+The only substance stored on site controlled under Seveso/COMAH will be diesel for the backup generators.
 The quantity of diesel which qualifies a given establishment for the application of lower-tier and upper-tier requirements under Directive 2012/18/EU is 2,500t and 25,000t respectively.
-The development has the capacity to store a maximum of approximately 1074m3 of fuel oil (diesel and/or HVO) at any one time.
+The development has the capacity to store a maximum of approximately 2,957.1 m of fuel oil (diesel and/or HVO) at any one time.